13. Graphics#

 Implement your version of barplot, but where the bars are placed precisely at the positions specified by the user, e.g., allowing the bar midpoints to be consecutive integers.

 We will definitely not cover the (in)famous pie charts in our book.
 The human brain is not very skilled at judging the relative differences between the areas of geometric objects.
+Also, they are ugly (pie charts, not geometric objects in general).

 Moving on: a histogram is a simple density estimator for continuous data.
 It can be thought of as a bar plot with bars of heights proportional to the number of observations falling into the corresponding disjoint intervals.
 Most often, there is no space between the bars to emphasise that the intervals cover the whole data range.